LuckyHariharan/GenerativeAIExample/README.md

 # Generative AI Example #

-This is an example of integrating Generative AI in Android app
+How to use Google Generatve AI using Palm API in Android App using Jetpack Compose.

 # How to Run this project #